NarodGaming/NDB.Library.NScript/README.md

 NDB.Library.NScript (Beta) is an experimental but functional way of writing Discord bot commands in the custom language of NScript.

-This specific library is written for the NDB bot, however it should be compatible with all Discord.NET written bots on .NET 6.0 and higher.
+This specific library is written for the [NDB.Main](https://github.com/NarodGaming/NDB.Main) bot, however it should be compatible with all Discord.NET written bots on .NET 6.0 and higher.

+## Quick Start

+Read the 'How do I use this library?' heading.

+Afterwards, either read the wiki, or take a look at the examples folder for some example NScripts.

 ## What is NScript?